Chicago International REEL Shorts Festival

 The Chicago International REEL Shorts Festival is an annual short film competition and screening put on by Project Chicago.
 The festival was founded by Scott Rudolph and Nels Dahlquist.
 Held annually, this three-day event plays host to more than 150 films (all under 35 minutes) from many countries throughout the world.

 In 2017 the venue changed to Chicago Filmmakers' Firehouse Cinema located at 1326 W Hollywood Ave in the city of Chicago.

 Some venues in years past include Columbia College's beautiful penthouse theater.

 In 2004 and 2005 the 3-Penny Cinema, in Chicago's Lincoln Park district, was the main venue.
 In 2006 REEL Shorts moved to the historic Davis Theatre in Lincoln Square.
 In 2007, 2009.
 2009 Columbia College came on as a presenting sponsor and the festival is to be held at Columbia's Film Row Theatre.

 Particular years

 2021

-The 18th edition of the Chicago International REEL Shorts Festival was originally scheduled for November 2021 but was postponed due to Covid-19.
-The festival returned to Chicago Filmmakers' Firehouse Cinema for in-person screenings from March 18-19, 2022.
+The 18th edition of the Chicago International REEL Shorts Festival was originally scheduled for November 2021 but was postponed due to COVID-19.
+The festival returned to Chicago Filmmakers' Firehouse Cinema for in-person screenings on March 18–19, 2022.